 Students with Disabilities

-If you require special accommodations for the placement test, please contact Molly Jordan, Disability Coordinator at 937.393.3431 x2604.
+If you require special accommodations for the placement test, please contact Molly Clevenger, Disability Coordinator at 937.393.3431 x2604.

 After your CCP application and high school transcript or grade report have been received and processed, SSCC’s Records Office will contact you by mail with information on how to schedule the Placement Assessment.
 Two weeks after your assessment, you will be notified by mail of your college acceptance status.